CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-It is a mini discription of what you have changed in the document.
+It is a mini discription of what you have changed in the code.

 ## Question 18